WTCM (AM): 1970s

 WTCM became contemporary (as "14-T") in 1975 under the supervision of long-time Traverse City broadcaster Jerry Meyer who came from WCCW by the hand of General Manager Jack Walkmeyer, and who soon hired Flint, MI talent Jon McRae as the first program director of the fledgling contemporary radio effort.

 A difficult but necessary task was moving "old school" morning show host Kenn Haven to a role as news director.

 Havens’ now-dated morning news and music show featured bits such as "first call" and "last call" to breakfast, and use of the NBC "Chime" and a hand bell.

 McRae lasted but a short time, finding frustration in many aspects of bringing a 1960s MOR station into the 1970s.
 Meyer soon also departed, to purchase "Murray Boat & Motor" on the Boardman River (then moving it), then become news anchor for WWTV 9&10 news (a position he held for many years), and finally run for a state legislative seat in the 1990s before retiring.

 In 1977 former WCCW afternoon host Lin McNett ("Michael O'Shea") replaced McRae and Meyer as WTCM's program director and morning personality.

-Many out of town talents were brought to the market in this short (2-3 year) period for the first time in the stations history as it attempted a metamorphasis from "old school" to "modern" in the face of the growing potential Fm band competition.
+Many out of town talents were brought to the market in this short (2-3 year) period for the first time in the stations history as it attempted a metamorphosis from "old school" to "modern" in the face of the growing potential FM band competition.